josmar-crwdstffng/angular/aio/content/start/index.md

 <a id="whats-next"></a>

-## What's next
+## What is next

-In this section, you've created an application that iterates through data and features components that communicate with each other.
+In this section, you have created an application that iterates through data and features components that communicate with each other.

 To continue exploring Angular and developing this application: